Chapter 17:

 Otakus Somehow Have Taken Over The World?!

-The cell was carved from old dwarven stone—uneven, damp, and cold enough to bite through cloth.
-Moss crept along the cracks like sickly green veins.
-The air smelled of mildew, rust, and a lingering, faint sweetness of spilled wine from a century ago.
-The only sound was the incessant drip of water from a crack in the ceiling, each drop a tiny, mocking countdown.
+The jail was carved from old dwarven stone—uneven, damp, and cold enough to bite through cloth.
+Moss crept along the walls like veins, and the air carried the sour tang of mildew, rust, and something faintly sweet, like wine spilled a century ago.
+A single drip echoed from the ceiling, steady and relentless, marking time in a place where time had stopped.

 "She’s alone," Allen snapped, the words a raw wound.
 "And we’re rotting in here while the city blames us for everything."

-Mei tried to hum one of her old idol songs, but her voice cracked halfway through, and she stopped, pulling Miyu closer.
-The girl clung to her sleeve, eyes wide and silent, a reflection of the unspoken fear in the room.
+Mei tried to hum one of her old songs, but her voice cracked halfway through.
+She stopped, pressing her lips together, and pulled Miyu closer.
+The girl leaned into her, silent but trembling.

-Allen stood suddenly, pacing.
-His boots scraped against the stone in a frantic, scraping rhythm that wore a fresh groove into the floor.
+Allen stood abruptly, boots scraping against the stone.
+He paced, each step carving a new groove into the floor.
 “We blow the door.
 Tonight.”

-Allen turned to him, his frustration boiling over.
-"You don’t care?"
+Allen turned toward the corner, his voice low but sharp.
+“You don’t care?”

 The sound of footsteps broke the silence—not the heavy clank of guards, but something slower, softer, and more deliberate, with a distinct, shuffling gait.
 It echoed down the damp corridor.